dialogueone-dev/IT-documentation/Product_documentations/ninox/managing_data.md

 ## Creating a new record

-To create a new record in the `Addressen` table you need to navigate to activate the editing mode, navigate to the `Adressen` table, click the `+` button, then fill out the required fields.
+To create a new record in the `Addressen` table you need to activate the editing mode, navigate to the `Adressen` table, click the `+` button, then fill out the required fields.

 > [!NOTE]
 > Once the new record is created it's important to fill out the required fields such as `Dialogue Id` and `Company name` ect.
 The `Dialogue Id` should be one number higher than the highest `Dialogue Id` number.